Serving Birmingham's Small Businesses for 25 Years

 Heart of BHAM

-Heart of BHAM Forgivable Loan Program
+2022 Heart of BHAM Forgivable Loan Program

 Small businesses continue to recover from COVID-19

-Many small businesses in Birmingham are still in rough financial shape because of the pandemic, with the effects of the pandemic hitting disproportionately hard among historically disadvantaged firms, specifically blackowned firms.
-The primary purpose of Heart of BHAM is to help the Birmingham small business economy recover in the aftermath of COVID19 through supportive activities that strengthen the businessesfinancial outlook and in turn promote the overall economic health in Birmingham.
+Many small businesses in Birmingham were still in rough financial shape because of the pandemic, with the effects of the pandemic hitting disproportionately hard among historically disadvantaged firms, specifically blackowned firms.
+The primary purpose of Heart of BHAM was to help the Birmingham small business economy recover in the aftermath of COVID19 through supportive activities that strengthen the businessesfinancial outlook and in turn promote the overall economic health in Birmingham.

 IN COLLABORATION